| | |

 The skeleton fills the length of a long room.
 A person stands next to its middle and the ribs are almost twice as tall as he is.
 The jawbone at its near end is filled with baleen, which looks like brown hair.

-A Blue whale skeleton
+A Blue whale skeleton.

 One section gives information about the local white-beaked dolphin and orcas, which are also a type a dolphin.
 Another looks at whales in the Icelandic sagas and other historical mentions of whales.
 One room displays artworks portraying whales.
 There’s also a whale-themed playroom to keep the kids happy.

 Húsavík Whale Museum: Hafnarstétt 1, Húsavík, Iceland.
-Check website for hours.
-Admission: Adults ISK2000 (€12/$14), children free.
+Open April-October 9:00-18:00 and November-March 10:00-16:00.
+Admission: 2,500 ISK, children under 17 free.
+Tickets.

 Húsavík town